Davidtaboh/Hack-the-Bay/README.md

 While the data was clean, relatively speaking, there was still work to be done in order for it to be usable in Tableau.
 We first had to merge the data into one file, as the data came from two different sources.

+Next, we wanted to have three different CSV files for water temperature, conductivity, and PH levels.
+The first part of our code, the exploratory file, was us making and exporting three different CSVs with the the data properly formatted.
+This msotly consisted of us using Python to select only the neccesary columns for our dataframes, and filtering some of the data as neccesary.

 ### License